jcoleman45/6300test/Project2/D1/VisionDocument.md

 *Here you introduce the product.
 Keep this  clean 	and simple, one or two sentences at most.*

-Payment and rewards management system (PReSM) is an Android application that will allow the two famers of a mobile stall to manage payment and rewards for their customs.
+Payment and rewards management system (PReSM) is an Android application that will allow the two farmers of a mobile stall to manage payment and rewards for their customs.
 The PReSM can be used on their Android devices to edit customers, process payments, track transaction history, and send reward emails.